 Open Question and Answer session–Weekdays at noon (Pacific Time)

-So, I hold an open question and answer session every weekday at noon for about 45 minutes.
+So, I hold an open question and answer session every Tuesday and Thursday at noon Pacific Time for about an hour.
 It is helpful to hear other people’s stories and what approaches have helped.
 You can just click on this link and you will directly enter the meeting.
 Feel free to ask questions and share, but there is also a lot of benefit from just listening.
 Like Carol pointed out, hope is a big factor in healing and has also been validated in research.
 (2)

 - Chen X, et al. “Stress enhances muscle nociceptor activity in the rat.”
 Neuroscience (2011); 185: 166–173.